wtliao/ImageTransformer/README.md

 ### Prepare data

-See details in `data/README.md`.
+1. We used the preprocessed data from the work [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention).
+The adaptive ones are used in our work.
+Please refer to their repo for more information.
+2. prepare the hierarchy information (denoted as flag in the code) by running `compute_nb_h.py`.
+Please modify the file path in Line 58 and the save path in Line 63.

-You should also preprocess the dataset and get the cache for calculating cider score for [SCST](https://arxiv.org/abs/1612.00563):
+3. You should also preprocess the dataset and get the cache for calculating cider score for [SCST](https://arxiv.org/abs/1612.00563):

 ```bash
 $ python scripts/prepro_ngrams.py --input_json data/dataset_coco.json --dict_json data/cocotalk.json --output_pkl data/coco-train --split train